Popup-Meeting-Rooms-Project/IoT/README.md

 As previously stated in section [3.4.
 Topics](#mqtt-broker-topics), in MQTT, any user can publish and subscribe to any topic they want.

-To increase security and prevent users from being able to publish or receive messages on topics that are not intended for them, it is possible to adjust the read and write rights of each user on the topics.
+To increase security and prevent users from being able to publish or receive messages on topics that are not intended for them, it is possible to adjust the read and write permissions of each user on the topics.
 These constraints are made via an Access Control List (ACL) file.

 The ACL file defined on our MQTT Broker is named `mosquitto_acl` and is situated in the mosquitto base directory (`/etc/mosquitto`).